Congrats! You’ve decided on the product or service you would like to promote! You are finding your niche.

-You can look online for research others have done on your target audience.
-You can search for articles and blogs that discuss the issues of your target market.
-You can analyze their feedback and communication.
+Look online for research others have done about your target audience.
+Search for articles and content that discusses the issues of your target market.
+Analyze their feedback and communication.

-You can test your product or service among your audience without spending a lot of money.
-Provide an opportunity for your audience to test your product or service.
+Test your product or service among your audience without spending a lot of money.
+Provide an opportunity for your audience to trial your product or service.
 Offer a free mini-seminar, a copy of your newsletter, or a free personal training session.

-After a target audience is found and chosen, you are at a point where you should start building your website in a manner that would be pleasing to your audience.
-You want to catch the attention of the patron immediately.
+After a target audience is found and chosen, you’re at a point where you should start building your website in a manner that would be pleasing to your audience.
+You’ll want to catch the attention of them immediately.

 Make your website easy to navigate.
 Make it easy for your customers to find what they need or want.
 Use Title Cards and other “Road Markers” to provide ease of use.
 If it is too difficult to find the information they are looking for, customers will likely leave.